 We will conduct independent samples t-tests on the mean perceived benefits and perceived risk scores for all 14 of the items from Fischhoff et al. (1978) reproduced for this study.
 [For purposes of the current review, analysis of dummy data generated in Qualtrics (N = 1000) found no support for the negative correlation between risks and benefit.]

-Figure [X]
+Figure 2